nualagr/dargan-health-foods/TESTING.md

 <br>

 ### Multiple Destination Redirects
-This issue arose in relation to two different pages.
-The Edit Product Review page and the Edit BlogPost page.
+This issue arose in relation to two different pages, the Edit Product Review page and the Edit BlogPost page.
 Links to these pages exist in multiple locations within the site.
-Initially, the redirects upon submission of the forms were hardcoded to a single location.
+Initially the redirects, upon submission of the forms, were hardcoded to a single location.
 If the user edited their product review they were redirected to the product page, even if they had clicked the 'Edit' button on their Profile page.
 This was less than satisfactory, from a user-experience point of view.